Derek-Xiang/Micro-Questionnaire-For-Psychology-Researchers/README.md

 <h1><b>Micro Questionnaire For Psychology Researchers(Flask+Mysql+AWS ec2/s3+nginx)</b></h1>

-This is a small web application which allows participants to register and login securely, and finish their questions in one week, whose data will be stored in mysql database. <br>
+This is a small web application which allows participants to register and login securely, and finish their questions in one week, whose data will be stored in mysql database. <br><br>
 DATABASE:<br>
  &nbsp;&nbsp; --research<br>
 &nbsp;&nbsp;&nbsp;&nbsp;    --comments<br>